 When people seeking help with rehab and recovery first arrive at the Granite Recovery Center, their situations will be assessed.
 People who are addicted to Percocet and alcohol are struggling with two separate addictions, so each addiction will need to be handled properly.
 Our medical staff can determine exactly how to begin the detox process, figure out any mental or emotional issues that they may be dealing with, and set up a plan for their post-detox treatment.

 The next part of the process will be detox.
 Detox is often the scariest part of rehabilitation for many addicts because they fear the withdrawal symptoms.
 At Granite Recovery Center, our goal is to make our clients as comfortable as possible as they go through withdrawal.
 One way we do so is through the use of MATs, medically assisted treatment programs.
 With these programs, we use medicines that help make the withdrawal process much more comfortable for our clients.
 This not only allows us to safely remove the drug from their systems, but it also helps them feel less traumatized and more comfortable.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Medications like methadone and buprenorphine can help people safely withdraw from opioids like the oxycodone found in Percocet.
 These medicines work by working on the same receptors in the brain that oxycodone works on, helping reduce cravings for the drug.
 Naltrexone is a medicine that completely blocks opioid receptors.
 This drug helps prevent relapse, and it’s generally used on people who have already gone through a complete withdrawal of opioids from their systems.
 Drugs like disulfiram, naltrexone, and acamprosate are used to help people withdraw from alcohol.